 In a recent SysTrack assessment at a large auto manufacturer it was determined only 10% of the enterprises’ 25,000 laptops were observed to have been moved from their office location.
 This while the average cost of a laptop was $150 more than a desktop and the average failure rate on the laptops were about 10% higher.
 In another assessment it was observed that more than 80% of the enterprises’ users were not taking advantage of several of the applications within a suite of applications.
 A lower license cost was negotiated with the application suite’s manufacturer based on the historical SysTrack data, this resulted in over $15M in savings for the company.

-- Service Desk Support Optimization – By reviewing “day in the life” data for various personas, an enterprises’ service desk resources can be staffed with appropriate skill sets for the times when needed.
+- Service Desk Support Optimization – By reviewing “day in the life” data for various digital workplace personas, an enterprises’ service desk resources can be staffed with appropriate skill sets for the times when needed.
 Frequently, a “one size fits all” service desk with 7 x 24 coverage is provided for the entire EUC community.
 One recent study revealed a client had fewer than 5% of their EUC users accessing any resources after 8pm on Fridays and before 6am on Mondays.
 The decision was made to curtail the service desk staffing on weekends and increasing the coverage during normal business hours, resulting in significant cost savings and improved EUC satisfaction, as the response time was improved during the time the service was actually needed.

-- EUC on-boarding optimization – Proper persona and job role identification, documentation, and definitions, provide a very efficient method for on-boarding new employees or changing employee job assignments.
+- EUC on-boarding optimization – Proper user persona and job role identification, documentation, and definitions, provide a very efficient method for on-boarding new employees or changing employee job assignments.
 An enterprise with fully defined personas and job roles can quickly assign the proper resources (end user device, applications, services, connectivity, etc.) based on the job description of the end user at any point in time.

-One customer reported the on-boarding time for new employees was reduced from 8 days to 1 day by properly identifying the various personas and job roles within the organization and automating the on-boarding process to take advantage of the persona insights.
+One customer reported the on-boarding time for new employees was reduced from 8 days to 1 day by properly identifying the various personas and job roles within the organization and automating the on-boarding process to take advantage of the user persona insights.

 - Cloud Affinity – Significant savings are being realized by enterprises through adoption of “Cloud” services.
 SysTrack can identify which enterprise workloads are suited for “The Cloud” and who among the end users are ready to utilize cloud based services.